Developer-Autodesk/workflow-node.js-view.and.data.api/README.md

   ```
   node server.js
   ```
-* Connect to you local server using a WebGL-compatible browser: [http://localhost:3000/](http://localhost:3000/)
+* Connect to your local server using a WebGL-compatible browser: [http://localhost:3000/](http://localhost:3000/)

-### Option B: To work with the staging environment, you need to use your own credential vs the option above.
+### Option B: To work with the staging environment, you need to use your own credentials vs the option above.
 * Apply your own credentials from [http://developer-stg.autodesk.com](http://developer-stg.autodesk.com)
 * Replace the place holder with your own keys in credentials-stg.js, line #23 and #25 <br />
   ```